chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab2/README.md

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/50949470/111079410-97508f00-8502-11eb-9dc5-4d55c79ff454.png)

 ### Dataset preview
 Consists of 42,306 movie plot summaries extracted from Wikipedia and aligned metadata extracted from Freebase.
+For more info click [here](http://www.cs.cmu.edu/~ark/personas/)

 ### Discription - Steps
 * Convert corpus to TF-IDF representation.
 (Term Frequency–Inverse Document Frequency is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.)